-Along the way, she confronts her husband's mistresses, including the ostensible family friend, Cathy.
+Along the way, she confronts her husband's mistress, including the ostensible family friend, Cathy.
 Metz also takes on the project her husband left unfinished: a book on the subject of umami, a Japanese word used to describe perfect flavor in a food dish, and discovers her own definition of perfection falls far outside the manic relationship she'd had with Henry.

 We spoke with Metz about her experiences and solicited her advice for coping with loss of a partner—whether to death or deception—and how to rediscover trust and love.
-Read An Excerpt: Losing My Husband, Then Learning Of His Infidelity

 More Juicy Content On YourTango: